CloudByteStorages/blog/_posts/2016-08-29-Pools-Over-iSCSI-Lun.md

 ```
 Note:
-- The following steps are performed using two different ElasriCenter setup.
+- The following steps are performed using two different ElasriCenter setup
-- The iSCSI Lun from one of the ElastiCenter is used as a Disk in another ElastiCenter to create POOL.
 ```

 ### Configuration Steps